Delaware Court Records

 - The juvenile must not have more than two separate and distinctive delinquency cases involving minor misdemeanors like disobeying a county or municipal code, ordinance, or regulations.

-- It must have been over seven years since the last sentencing for adjudicated delinquency involving crimes as stated in title 11
+- It must have been over seven years since the last sentencing for adjudicated delinquency involving crimes as stated in Title 11

 - It must be proven that keeping the past juvenile record is an act of injustice against the record holder.

-Expungement of records does not apply to offenses such as rape, first and second-degree murder, first-degree arson, first-degree robbery, first-degree burglary, home invasion, etc.
+Expungement of records generally does not apply to offenses such as rape, first and second-degree murder, first-degree arson, first-degree robbery, first-degree burglary, home invasion, etc.

 How Long are Juvenile Records Kept in Delaware?